CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

 In this task, you will be reviewing the monitored AKS cluster that you configured in the previous task and setting up the alerts.

 1. Once you onboarded the cluster to Azure monitor.
-To review the logs, navigate to **Monitored clusters** section and select your AKS.
+To review the logs, navigate to **Monitored clusters** section and select your Kubernetes service.

    ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/monitoredclster.png "Add a Namespace")

-1. You will be redirect to the Insight section in you AKS resource blade and you should be able to see some logs.
+1. You will be redirect to the Insight section in your Kubernetes service resource blade and you should be able to see some logs.

    > **Note**: The Azure Monitor can take up to 15 minutes to populate the data in insight blade.

     ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/logscontainer.png "Add a Namespace")

-1. Now to setup the alerts, Click on **Recommended alerts** on the same insight page.
+1. Now setup the alerts, Click on **Recommended alerts** on the same insight page.

     ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/setalerts.png "Add a Namespace")